prhbrt/folium-jsbutton/README.md

 # folium-jsbutton

-Add a button that executes JavaScript
+Add a button that executes JavaScript.
+Add's EasyButton and FontAwesome to the map.

+# Installation

+# Example